-There are several key factors that influence the emergence of interest:12
+Several key factors influence the emergence of interest:

-- 1. Concentration of Attention: A person may not receive and respond to all stimuli; most stimuli are filtered through a process called concentration of attention. - 2.
+- 1. Concentration of Attention: A person may not receive and respond to all stimuli; most stimuli are filtered through a concentration of attention. - 2.
 Curiosity: Curiosity is the desire to know, identify, and understand what is around oneself.
-This is what causes a person to be more interested in something that attracts their attention. - 3.
-Motivation or Inner Behavior: A strong desire or curiosity about something will trigger interest.
-Motivation is important because it acts as the cause, channel, and support for human behavior. - 4.
+This causes a person to be more interested in something that attracts their attention. - 3.
+Motivation or Inner Behaviour: A strong desire or curiosity about something will trigger interest.
+Motivation is important because it is the cause, channel, and support for human behaviour. - 4.
 Needs: Needs are ongoing issues for humans as long as they are alive.
-Needs are the natural feelings that arise within a person to fulfill what is required in their life.
+Needs are the natural feelings that arise within a person to fulfil what is required in their life.